plone/training/docs/mastering-plone/what_is_plone.md

 ### Schema-driven content

-Plone comes with a list of pre-defined content-types.
+Plone comes with a list of pre-defined content types.

-Content types are defined in models/schemas.
+Content types are defined in schemas.
 A schema defines fields to store data.

 Values of these fields are attributes on content objects.